Tiranoe/adventureTime/README.md

 ## Stretch Features
--Include a google map to display on the details page -Use a public API to add into the amount of displayed data -Mobile friendly design in CSS
+- Include a google map to display on the details page
+- Use a public API to add into the amount of displayed data
+- Mobile friendly design in CSS
--Search function by word in post's title
+- Search function by word in post's title
--User uploads pictures to their posts
+- User uploads pictures to their posts